OT-CONTAINER-KIT/k8s-vault-webhook/README.md

 - Authentication to Hashicorp vault using Kubernetes service-account
 - RBAC implementation of vault using different policies of vault and association of policy with service-account
 - Inject secret directly to pods/containers running inside Kubernetes
+- Inject secret directly to pods/containers from AWS Secret Manager
+- Authentication with AWS Secret Manager with access key and iam role
 - Support regex to inject all secrets from a certain path of Vault
 - Inject secrets directly to the process of container, i.e. after the injection you cannot read secrets from the environment variable